thomassui/cyclonedx-enrich/README.md

     	output file (default: stdout)
   -pattern string
     	sets the pattern to add license
-  -force
+  -pattern-file string
-      sets the license even if its already filled
+    	sets file with the patterns to add licenses
 ```